-Working together and staying active: Introduction to anti-oppressive processes
+Working together and staying active: Introduction to the feminist process

-One of the main goals of Regional Equity Committees is the empowerment of PSAC members from equityseeking groups .
-Working together, marginalized members have the opportunity to grow as individuals and as a collective .
-For empowerment to happen in a meaningful way, it is important that members be conscious of how they work together .
-This is called "process" and it is just as important to the end result as the specific tasks involved.
+One of the main goals of Regional Women's Committees is the empowerment of PSAC women.
+Working together, women have the opportunity to grow as individuals and as a collective.
+For empowerment to happen in a meaningful way, it is important that women be conscious of how they work together.
+This is called "process" and it is just as important to the result as the specific tasks involved.

-The way in which members work together reflects our beliefs about how democracy is practiced .
-There are many ways to practice inclusive decisionmaking and it is up to each committee to decide the process that works best for them.
+The way in which women work together reflects our beliefs about how democracy is practiced.
+There are many ways to practice inclusive decision- making and it is up to each committee to decide the process that works best for them.